UltraBorsch/RayTracer/README.md

 Inspiration taken from Sebastian Lague's and Acerola's videos regarding the same topic, and to an extent a similarly themed class assignment.\
 Although, I add my own twists, with the end goal for this to be a standalone creation.

+Part of the challenge is to avoid using the built in ray-tracing features provided by the Unity engine.

 # IMPLEMENTED
-* Spheres, Planes, Axis-Aligned Bounding Boxes, Quadrics (kinda).
+* Spheres, Planes, Axis-Aligned Bounding Boxes, Quadrics (kinda), Meshes whose values exist and are well formatted (norms, tris, verts, etc).
 * Rotated grid super sampling anti-aliasing.
 * Shadows.
 * Basic light attenuation.

 # TODO
 * General refactoring is much needed.
-* More standard shapes (implicits, bezier surface patches, etc).
+* More standard shapes (OBB, implicits, bezier surface patches, etc).
-* More complex shapes (meshes, hierarchies, constructive geometry, etc).
+* More complex shapes (hierarchies, constructive geometry, etc).
     * Asserting that said shapes conform, e.g. generating normals when meshes do not provide them, no trailing vertices, etc.
 * Transformation matrices for applicable geometry types (notably not spheres and planes).
 * Bounds for certain geometry (could possibly use for all geometry types, but in particular for planes and quadrics so that they're not infinite).